Best Way to Protect Your Concrete from Moisture Damage

-Moreover, a typical indication of high moisture levels obstructing with installed coatings may include:
+Moreover, a typical indication of high moisture levels obstructing installed coatings may include:

-As a matter of fact, Moisture Control Systems – is flooring insurance as it reduces the risks of moisture-related issues when vapor barrier application’s cost upfront can compensate potential disasters during epoxy coatings application.
+Moisture Control System – is flooring insurance as it reduces the risks of moisture-related issues when vapor barrier application’s cost upfront can compensate for potential disasters during epoxy coatings application.

 This includes epoxy or polyurethane primers.
 Furthermore, Moisture control membranes are applied on a concrete slab to reduce the permeability between concrete and final coating applications.
-There are also cementitious layers or acrylic latex resins that create this non-permeable shield layer to prevent moisture migration.
+Cementitious layers or acrylic latex resins create this non-permeable shield layer to prevent moisture migration.

-Lastly, it’s imperative to measure accurate moisture Relative Humidity (RH) levels in the concrete slab before the coating application project.
+Lastly, measuring accurate moisture Relative Humidity (RH) levels in the concrete slab is imperative before the coating application project.

 Above all, moisture testing provides the best indicator of the slab’s RH level for concrete slabs, showing when the subfloor is ready for coating installation.
 It can also help determine the project’s proper coating product selection.